Chumbawamba: Tubthumper – mainstream success and political controversy (1997–1999)

 In the late 1990s, the band turned down $1.5 million from Nike to use the song "Tubthumping" in a World Cup advertisement.
 According to the band, the decision took approximately "30 seconds" to make.

-In the EA Sports soccer game World Cup 98, the song "Tubthumping" is one of the soundtrack titles.
+In the EA Sports football game World Cup 98, the song "Tubthumping" is one of the soundtrack titles.

-In 2002, General Motors paid Chumbawamba a sum of either $70,000 or $100,000 to use the song "Pass It Along" from the WYSIWYG album for a Pontiac Vibe television advertisement.
+In 2002, General Motors paid Chumbawamba either US$70,000 or US$100,000 to use the song "Pass It Along" from the WYSIWYG album for a Pontiac Vibe television advertisement.
 Chumbawamba gave the money to the anti-corporate activist groups Indymedia and CorpWatch, who used the money to launch an information and environmental campaign against GM.

 EMI released the band's first collection album which featured a mixed bag of songs from between 1985 and 1998 under the title Uneasy Listening.

-Also in 1998 came a Japan-only mini album, Amnesia, consisting of country and western style versions of recent hits "Tubthumping" and "Amnesia" alongside earlier songs like "Mouthful of Shit".
+Also released in 1998 was a Japan-only mini album, Amnesia, consisting of country and western style versions of recent hits "Tubthumping" and "Amnesia" alongside earlier songs like "Mouthful of Shit".

 In 1998, Chumbawamba also contributed to the album released by the Polish "Never Again" Association as a part of its Music Against Racism campaign.
 In 2021 the album was reissued as vinyl record One Race – Human Race.
 Music Against Racism: Part 2.

 As a millennium present, Chumbawamba sent out a limited edition single to everyone on their mailing list.
 The song was a shoop-shoop-style ballad, "Tony Blair", which read like a heartbroken letter to an ex-lover who had broken all his promises.
 The band would send another free single out two years later, this time a re-worked version of the Beatles' song "Her Majesty" to coincide with the Queen's Golden Jubilee, with lyrics denouncing royalty.